-Pancho's Bakery at Dufferin and Bloor is the third location of the popular Mexican bakery-and its by far the most intuitively strategic of the bunch.
-Open for just over a month and mere steps away from Dufferin subway station, it draws a steady stream of commuters with a hankering for Mexican treats, including Pancho's specialty, the churro.
+Pancho's Bakery at Dufferin and Bloor is mere steps away from Dufferin subway station, it draws a steady stream of commuters with a hankering for Mexican treats, including Pancho's specialty, the churro.

-Preceded by a location in Kensington's 214 Augusta and another at Dufferin and Davenport, this latest storefront is a tiny space without seating room, although there are two seats outside, and a very narrow ledge indoors--which is incidentally just large enough for their checkered churro trays.
+Preceded by a location in Kensington, this storefront is a tiny space without seating room, although there are two seats outside, and a very narrow ledge indoors--which is incidentally just large enough for their checkered churro trays.

 That's all that's needed, as the powerful smell of fresh-baked pastries is sure to lure crowds of commuters.
 Behind the scenes (and down the red-painted stairs) is where the magic happens.
 "All the baking is done here," Samora says.
 "They start at 3 a.m., and they're ready for 6 or 7 a.m."

 Perla Samora was manning the counter when I stopped by, and in fact flagged me down before I even entered with samples of their delectably warm and sugared churros.
 "We are getting more and more people, business is improving.
 People are getting to know the place, the products and the quality," Samora tells me.